obsidianmd/obsidian-help/en/Editing and formatting/Basic formatting syntax.md

 ### Escape blank spaces in links

-If your URL contains blank spaces, you need to escape them by replacing them with `%20`.
+If your URL contains blank spaces, you must escape them by replacing them with `%20`.

 ```md
 [My Note](obsidian://open?vault=MainVault&file=My%20Note.md)